simeononsecurity/simeononsecurity.ch/content/articles/decoding-slow-cpu-performance_-causes-and-solutions/index.en.md

 Managing startup programs and background processes is crucial for optimizing CPU performance.
 By controlling which programs and processes run at startup, you can reduce the overall CPU usage and improve system responsiveness.
 Here are some tips to effectively manage startup programs and background processes:

-* Disable unnecessary startup programs: Identify and disable programs that are set to run at startup but are not essential for your daily tasks.
+* Disable unnecessary startup programs: Identify and disable programs that are set to run at startup but aren't essential for your daily tasks.
 This can be done through the Task Manager or the System Configuration utility.

 * Prioritize critical processes: Identify the processes that are critical for your work or system functionality and ensure they have higher priority.
 This can be done through the Task Manager by adjusting the priority settings.

 * Use a startup manager tool: Consider using a startup manager tool that provides a user-friendly interface to manage startup programs and processes.
 These tools allow you to easily enable or disable programs, set priorities, and monitor resource usage.

-* Regularly review and update startup programs: Periodically review the list of startup programs and processes to ensure they are still necessary.
+* Regularly review and update startup programs: Periodically review the list of startup programs and processes to ensure they're still necessary.
 Remove any programs that are no longer needed or causing excessive CPU usage.

 * Monitor resource usage: Keep an eye on the CPU and memory usage of startup programs and background processes.
 If you notice any abnormal or excessive resource usage, investigate and take appropriate action.